Our Food Philosophy

 We value and stand by our food philosophy.
 We don’t have a public restaurant because most of our food effort goes into our Weddings and Parties, where we use our own Venison and Beef whenever possible, supplemented by local produce, as detailed below.

-To our residents and their guests, and to those staying on our Caravan site, we offer Farmhouse Suppers (home-made bar meals) in the evening.
+To our residents and their guests, and to those staying on our Caravan site, we often offer Farmhouse Suppers (home-made bar meals) in the evening, please contact us for availability.
 Guests can snuggle down in our cosy dining room, with a log fire burning six months of the year, and local real ale on tap.

 Breakfasts are cooked to order on our AGA and served to your table the old fashioned way.